mrsubhansahib/MS-Office-Activation/README.md

 1️⃣Office Deployment Tool => https://www.microsoft.com/en-ca/download/details.aspx?id=49117

 1.1:After downloading file run it as adminitator in C drive in a new folder MS Office

 2️⃣Office Configuration file => https://config.office.com/deploymentsettings

-      🅰️Download it in the same folder (C:\Ms Office)
+2.1:Download it in the same folder (C:\Ms Office)

 3️⃣After Downloading these two files click on the address bar and type **cmd** then type this command **setup.exe /configure configuration.xml** and hit enter.
 It will start Downloading Ms Office